CEQA Review, Projects + Information|

 Why does Ukiah prioritize Gateways?

 The Ukiah community has long recognized gateways as important contributors to community identity and first impressions.
-The concept of gateway signage in the Ukiah Valley dates back to the early 20th century, particularly the 1930s, when communities along the U.S. 101 corridor north of San Francisco promoted themselves as the “Gateway to the Redwoods.”
+The concept of gateway signage in the Ukiah Valley dates back to the early 20th century, particularly the 1930s, when communities along the U.S. 101 corridor north of San Francisco promoted themselves as a “Gateway to the Redwoods.”

 Gobbi & State Street Intersection (Appx.
 1930's)